24th > November > 2011 Archive

 One swallow doesn’t make a summer – and week’s worth of phone sales doesn’t make a comeback.

-iOS App of the Week Back in my student days, I used to work late-night shifts on a taxi service called ComputaCab.
+iOS App of the WeekiOS App of the Week Back in my student days, I used to work late-night shifts on a taxi service called ComputaCab.
 It was really hi-tech for the time, with a control room full of computer screens and a bunch of scruffy kids answering the phone lines and booking the cabs.
 Ah, the good old days…

 Irish websites have become a prime target for phishing fraudsters over recent months with multiple incidents of fraudsters setting up counterfeit banking sites on compromised but otherwise legitimate websites.